 - Pay As You Earn Repayment Plan (PAYE)

 - Income-Contingent Repayment Plan (ICR)

-Pay off the Debt
+Pay Off the Debt

-Employers cannot discriminate, and they cannot share information about your garnishment with other staff (this is a private matter, and employers face stiff consequences for breaking the law).
+Employers cannot discriminate, and they cannot share information about your garnishment with other staff.
+This is a private matter, and employers face stiff consequences for breaking these laws.

 Don’t expect employers to be happy about garnishing your wages or helpful when you have questions.
 You also shouldn’t take wage garnishment personally—there’s a good chance that your payroll contacts do not have the answers you’re looking for.
 If your wages have been garnished, your first stop should be with your lender to seek out one of the solutions above.